 Here’s what we will cover:

-• Understand how to parse and manipulate string.
+- Understand how to parse and manipulate strings.

 Before I move further, you already need to be familiar with Python.
 Moreover, I highly recommend that you have the basics down first before jumping into Python text editing & processing.